Towards Understanding Grokking: An Effective Theory of Representation Learning: Why Generalization Occurs: Representations and Dynamics

 \begin{proposition} If a training set $D$ contains two samples $(i,j)$ and $(m,n)$ with $i+j=m+n$, then $\mathcal{M}^*$ learns a representation $\mathbf{R}^*$ such that $\mathbf{E}_i+\mathbf{E}_j=\mathbf{E}_m+\mathbf{E}_n$, i.e., $(i,j,m,n)$ forms a parallelogram. \end{proposition} \begin{proof} Due to the zero training loss assumption, we have ${\rm Dec}^*(\mathbf{E}_i+\mathbf{E}_j)=\mathbf{Y}_{i+j}=\mathbf{Y}_{m+n}={\rm Dec}^*(\mathbf{E}_m+\mathbf{E}_n)$.
 Then the injectivity of ${\rm Dec^*}$ implies $\mathbf{E}_i+\mathbf{E}_j=\mathbf{E}_m+\mathbf{E}_n$. \end{proof}

-The dynamics of the trained embedding parameters are determined by various factors interacting in complex ways, for instance: the details of the decoder architecture, the optimizer hyperparameters, and the various kinds of implicit regularization induced by the training procedure.
-We will see that the dynamics of normalized quantities, namely, the normalized embeddings at time $t$, defined as $\tilde{\mathbf{E}}_k^{(t)} = \frac{\mathbf{E}_k^{(t)} - \mu_t}{\sigma_t}$, where $\mu_t = \frac{1}{p}\sum_k \mathbf{E}_k^{(t)}$ and $\sigma_t = \frac{1}{p}\sum_k |\mathbf{E}_k^{(t)} - \mu_t|^2$, can be qualitatively described by a simple effective loss.
+The dynamics of the trained embedding vectors are determined by various factors interacting in complex ways, for instance: the details of the decoder architecture, the optimizer hyperparameters, and the various kinds of implicit regularization induced by the training procedure.
+We will see that the dynamics of normalized quantities, namely, the normalized embeddings at time $t$, defined as $\tilde{\mathbf{E}}_k^{(t)} = \frac{\mathbf{E}_k^{(t)} - \mu_t}{\sigma_t}$, where $\mu_t = \frac{1}{p}\sum_k \mathbf{E}_k^{(t)}$ and $\sigma_t = \frac{1}{p}\sum_k |\mathbf{E}_k^{(t)} - \mu_t|^2$, can be qualitatively described by a simple effective loss (in the physics effective theory sense).
 We will assume that the normalized embedding vectors obey a gradient flow for an effective loss function of the form

 where $|\cdot|$ denotes Euclidean vector norm.
 Note that the embeddings do not collapse to the trivial solution $\mathbf{E}_0=\cdots=\mathbf{E}_{p-1}=0$ unless initialized as such, because two conserved quantities exist, as proven in Appendix~\ref{app:conservation-law}: